jncraton/web-apps-cpsc2330/lectures/13-flask-form.md

 ## `secure_filename()`

 - The `secure_filename()` function sanitizes the filename
-- It's part of the `werkzeug.utils` module
 - This helps prevent security vulnerabilities, like directory traversal

-## A Secure Example

-- Using `secure_filename()` is a best practice
-- It ensures that the filename is safe to use on the server
-- This protects your application from potential attacks

 ## Exercise